-The Visit Leader will ensure that the mode of transport is appropriate for the Educational Visit.
+The Visit Leader will ensure that the mode of transport is appropriate for the Educational Visit - use of free TfL tickets is encouraged.
 The Visit Leader should ensure that journeys are properly planned with adequate rest stops and that a second driver is provided, if appropriate.